 - To the episode where Walt first cooks up ricin, where scenes of its manufacture are juxtaposed with Marie's artificial sweetener routine.

-- To the pilot; as Walt is walking through his old house, he recalls his 50th birthday party when Hank showed a news report on a drug bust he conducted, with Hank quipping "It's easy money...'til we catch ya!" before offering Walt the fateful ride-along that would reunite him with Jesse and begin his career as a meth cook.
+- To the pilot; as Walt is walking through his old house, he recalls his 50th birthday party, two years prior to the day, when Hank showed a news report on a drug bust he conducted, with Hank quipping "It's easy money...'til we catch ya!" before offering Walt the fateful ride-along that would reunite him with Jesse and begin his career as a meth cook.
 Also a Tear Jerker.

 - Camera Abuse: Blood gets on the lens when Walt shoots Jack in the head.